This post may contain affiliate links which won’t change your price but will share some commission.

 4. Eat foods rich in vitamin C

 Vitamin C is a natural antihistamine, which means it can lower histamine levels and mitigate allergic reactions and symptoms.
-Consume plenty of Vitamin C rich foods, like tropical fruits, citrus fruits, broccoli and cauliflower, and berries.
+Consume plenty of Vitamin C rich foods, like tropical fruits, broccoli and cauliflower, and berries.

 5. Take a probiotic